 Why do some parts of Carlsbad have different rules?

 Water districts are separate government agencies, often with different geographic boundaries.
 Rules differ according to the needs of each district.
 The majority of Carlsbad is in the Carlsbad Municipal Water District.
 All districts work together to coordinate wherever possible to make it easy for the public to know the rules.

-At a “Level 2, Drought Alert,” which is our current stage of drought response, the city is focusing on increasing conservation rather than halting all new development.
 A building moratorium would only be considered under extreme circumstances, given the ripple effect it could have on our economy.
 Water planners forecast growth based on state and regional projections, including the amount of housing the city is required to provide.
 This information is included in long term water resource planning.
 These plans consider projected water savings from strict new conservation measures required of all new development, the continued expansion of water recycling, and ongoing conservation efforts among all residents and businesses in Carlsbad.
 Under the Carlsbad Municipal Water District’s rules, if a “Level 3, Drought Critical” is declared, no new water meters would be approved, which would limit new building in the city.

 What is the city doing to conserve water?